MysticQuest/asyncexpert-course/README.md

 - The project implements atomic operations on a Dictionary and a ConcurrentDictionary.
 - Compares lock-based Dictionary and ConcurrentDictionary operations, as well as ConcurrentDictionary that delegates the operations to a lock-free atomic counter class.
 - Unit tests with NUnit.

+### 9. Pipelines and Channels
+- The project implements a pipeline model for processing data streams using System.IO.Pipelines.
+- Uses Pipe, PipeWriter, and PipeReader along with SequenceReader for reading from a network stream and counting lines concurrently.
+- Unit tests with XUnit.